danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 But what happens if there's a networking issue resulting in a longer than usual amount of time to pull the image?
 In this case, Nomad will timeout the docker pull after 5 minutes and restart according to the `restart` stanza.
 If the networking issues are not resolved, the job will eventually fail.

-To avoid having the job fail when docker pull is taking longer than usual, use `image_pull_timeout` to override Nomad's default timeout.
+To avoid having the job fail when docker pull is taking longer than usual, use the `image_pull_timeout` property of the docker `config` stanza to override Nomad's default timeout.
 For example, to increase it to 10 minutes:

 ```nomad
 job "web" {